Loader

 What is Blood in the Vomit (hematemesis)?

-Bright red to dark brown are all possible color of blood.
-If the blood is bright red, it is most likely coming from your esophagus.
+In hematemesis, bright red to dark brown are all possible colour of blood.
+If the blood is bright red, it is most likely coming from your oesophagus.
 If the blood is dark brown, it is most likely coming from your stomach.

 If you have any other symptoms along with hematemesis, such as shortness of breath, chest pain, or dizziness, call a doctor or go to the nearest emergency room immediately.